moritzploss/ex-patterns/README.md

 (end);
 ```

-To avoid the performance issues that come with copying data, copies are only
-created when necessary.
+To avoid the performance penalties that come with copying data, copies are only created when it's absolutely necessary.
 Moreover, the package comes with **first class support
-for Immutable.js collections**.
-This means that you can simply match against
+for Immutable.js collections**, which means that you can simply match against
 immutable `List` and `Map` structures as if they were regular JavaScript
 arrays and objects!

+Finally, `ex-patterns` does not only come with a powerful pattern matching algorithm, but a whole array of **control flow structures that can change the way you think about programming** in JavaScript.
+Have fun!

 ## The `match` Function